Signal Iduna Park: Borussia Dortmund’s Yellow Walled home

 Merchandise

 There are a number of fan shops spread across Dortmund, but at over 2,000 m², the BVB-FanWelt at the Signal Iduna Park is by far the largest.
-From a ball pit themed around mascot Emma to a mini pitch to show off, this is more than simply a shop to pick up your BVB essentials.
-And when you’re done looking through thousands of products, you can even have a rest at the in-house cafe.
+From a ball pit themed around mascot Emma the bee to a mini pitch to show off, this is more than simply a shop to pick up your BVB essentials.
+And when you’re done looking through thousands of products, you can even have a rest at the in-house café.
 The store is open from 10am to 6.30pm Monday to Saturday.
-On Matchdays it is open until an hour after the game finishes, while on Sundays there are specific opening hours depending on the kick-off time.
+On matchdays it is open until an hour after the game finishes, while on Sundays there are specific opening hours depending on the kick-off time.

 Tours

 There are tours to suit anyone wishing to visit the Signal Iduna Park.
 From an express 60-minute look through the changing rooms and behind-the-scenes action to a two-hour jolly including lunch or private group tours.
 The cost of these visits also includes access to the Borusseum – or Borussia Museum – to learn more about the history of one of the Bundesliga’s most successful clubs.
-Tours are available Monday to Friday except on Matchdays and public holidays.
+Tours are available Monday to Friday except on matchdays and public holidays.
 Click here for further information on Signal Iduna Park tours.

 Did you know?